mrtonks/pick_n_place/README.md

 # Pick and Place with Baxter
-MSc Summer Project focused on training an neural network to help Baxter on recognizing and picking up objects.
+MSc Summer Project focused on training a neural network to help Baxter on recognizing and picking up objects.

 ## Overview
 This project was developed using the libraries from ROS (kinetic version), an implementation of MaskRCNN<sup>[1]</sup>, Baxter Robot Research and a ZED camera.
 This repository contains the code to implement a neural network for object recognition in Baxter and execute a "pick and place".